 They can’t close the doors because there are no doors but they have a motion sensoring. -Wandering fox

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Kona International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Kona International Airport.

 What to Expect